 The directors of the Corporation are not paid an annual director's fee nor are they paid a fee to attend Board meetings.
+Directors are compensated only for time spent directly on the Corporation's business.

-Directors are compensated Orientation and Continuing Education
+Orientation and Continuing Education